amonroyy96/amonroyy96/README.md

 - 👋 Hi, I’m @amonroyy96
-- 👀 I’m interested in implementing solutions for civil engineering field.
-With specially focus in structural engineering solutions
+- 👀 I’m interested in implementing solutions for civil engineering, with specially focus in structural engineering field.
 - 🌱 I’m currently learning HTML5, CSS, JavaScript, Java.
 - 💞️ I’m looking to collaborate on structural engineering projects.
 - 📫 How to reach me: alejomonroy96@gmail.com